TDSO112A

 Here you can see the general operation of the oscilloscope.

-Reading the humidity and temperature sensor protocol DHT11 Reading UART NOTE: not yet available in the exe version.
+Reading the humidity and temperature sensor protocol DHT11.
+Reading UART.

 The source code and a book on how I created this software will be available before the end of the year (if you know how Tcl/Tk works, you already have the source code…).